sghiassy/StateKit/README.md

 ## State Traversals

 State Traversals are another important aspect of a state chart.
 When transitioning from one state to another state, the state chart does not directly go from one to another.
 Instead the state chart traverses the tree to get from one state to another.
-This tree traversal, combined with [State Events](#state-events) makes for a powerful combination to precisly manage an application's flow control.
+This tree traversal, combined with [State Events](#state-events) makes for a powerful combination to precisely manage an application's flow control.

 The logic to transition from one state to another state, takes the following steps: